preetparmar/PowerBI-Mini-Projects/Handling Duplicate Customer Names/README.md

 ---

 For all of my projects you can visit my website [here](https://preetparmar.com/projects).

-Also you can visit a blog article on this project [here](https://blog.preetparmar.com/power-bi-handling-customer-with-same-name/).
+You can also visit the blog article on this project [here](https://blog.preetparmar.com/power-bi-handling-customer-with-same-name/).